larsid/netfl/experiments/README.md

 - Raspberry Pi 3: 4-Core 1.2 GHz, 1 GB, 100 Mbps
 - Raspberry Pi 4: 4-Core 1.5 GHz, 4 GB, 1 Gbps

-## 1 Device Allocation
+## 1. Device Allocation

 Investigate the trade-offs of increasing the number of participating clients in a homogeneous environment.
-The objective is to observe two correlations:
+The objectives are to observe two correlations:

 - The positive correlation between the number of clients (from 8 to 32) and the final Test Accuracy, which is expected to improve as more total data is involved in each federated round.
 - The impact of client scaling on operational costs, specifically the Avg Update Exchange Time, to measure the cost of increased aggregation and network overhead.